SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/02-dynamic-programming/dynamic-programming.md

 ```
 Output: `8`

-Although the output is correct, but the time complexity of the algorithm is `O(2^n)` which is not optimal, if we want to calculate the fibonacci sequence of 50, it will take a long time to get the result.
+Although the output is correct, the time complexity of the algorithm is `O(2^n)` which is not optimal, if we want to calculate the Fibonacci sequence of 50, it will take a long time to get the result.

 <p align="center" >
 <img src="images/fib.png" width="500" alt="example sub-problems">
 </p>

-Notice that we have **redundancies** in the solution, for example, the fibonacci sequence of 3 is calculated twice, and the fibonacci sequence of 2 is calculated three times.
+Notice that we have **redundancies** in the solution, for example, the Fibonacci sequence of 3 is calculated twice, and the Fibonacci sequence of 2 is calculated three times.

 #### Dynamic programming has two techniques to solve the problem.